Round-robin tournament: Mnemonic

+If the number of players is odd, the player in the first venue gets a bye.
+If the number is even, an added player (ω) becomes the opponent.

 Original construction of pairing tables by Richard Schurig (1886)

 For an even number $n$ or an odd number $n - 1$ of competitors, Schurig builds a table with $n/2$ vertical rows and $n-1$ horizontal rows.
 Then he populates it starting from the top left corner by repeating the sequence of numbers from 1 up to $n-1$.
 Here is an example table for 7 or 8 competitors:

 Then to get the opponents a second table is constructed.
 Every horizontal row $x$ is populated with the same numbers as row $x + 1$ in the previous table (the last row is populated with numbers from the first row in the original table), but in the reverse order (from right to left).